-TEAMER will offer a series of open Requests for Technical Support (RFTS’s) starting in mid-2020.
-In order to better align with the timeframes needed by various stakeholders, the RFTS calls are currently planned to occur 2-3 times per year (roughly every 4-6 months) with an emphasis on rapid implementation and shared results.
+In order to better align with the timeframes needed by various stakeholders, TEAMER Requests for Technical Support (RFTS) calls are planned to occur 2-3 times per year (roughly every 4-6 months) with an emphasis on rapid implementation and shared results.

 Prior to submitting an RFTS application, applicants, who may include device developers and researchers, are required to discuss their proposed projects with the facilities to which they plan to request access.
 This is to ensure the proposed scope and schedule are realistic within the facility’s resources and increase the likelihood of the applicant achieving the desired results and findings.
 All applications will be independently reviewed to assess feasibility and impact.
 Applicants will be notified if their request has or has not been approved.
 Applicants will have the option to request access to up to two facilities per RFTS application in order of preference.

 Following RFTS evaluation and approval, selected applicants and facilities will create a detailed test plan.
 Funding will be distributed to the testing or expertise facility to undertake the work, following shared acceptance of the detailed test plan by the applicant, facility and TEAMER program, as well as acceptance of terms between the facility and applicant (may include intellectual property, non-disclosure, insurance liability, etc.).

 TEAMER is envisioned to include a wide array of U.S. marine energy and marine energy-relevant testing facilities including lab and bench-scale facilities; wave tanks, basins, and flumes; and open ocean/field-based testing sites.
 TEAMER will also support requests for technical expertise to assist with numerical modeling, data collection, and analysis.